i-oles/mnw_counter/README.md

 Python version used:    3.8.3
-Python libraries:       pip install PyQt5
+Python libraries:       PyQt5

 About IzzyCounter:

 Program designed for Digitisation Department in National Museum in Warsaw.
-It count the exact number of photographed museal objects from provided files (each object has irregular number of images -> from 1 - xxx).
+It count the exact number of photographed museal objects from provided files (each object has irregular number of images -> 1 - xxx).
 For example: in 1000 files could be only 8 objects or could be 500 objects.

 Each input filename has to fit to pattern (accepted in National Museum):